Dance Evaluation Form

 For younger students, simplify the categories.
 Focus on effort, following directions, and enjoying movement rather than technical execution.
 As students mature, add complexity to match their developing skills and self-awareness.

-Structure Your Feedback
+Structure Your Written Feedback

+Written reviews serve different purposes than numerical scores.
+A thoughtful review helps dancers understand not just how they performed, but why certain elements worked or didn't.
 Start with strengths.
 What did the dancer do well?
-Be specific—"strong turns" is less helpful than "your fouetté series showed consistent spotting and clean relevé."
+Be specific: "strong turns" is less helpful than "your fouetté series showed consistent spotting and clean relevé."
 Specific praise helps dancers understand exactly what to repeat.

 Follow with growth areas framed constructively.
 Rather than "your arms were sloppy," try "focusing on port de bras through the adagio section will add polish to your performance."
 This approach gives dancers something to work on without discouraging them.